-New Orleans braces for more rain as city works to clean up fallout from flood
+New Orleans braces for more rain as city works to clean up flood fallout

 "We just got really smacked in the wrong place at the wrong time," Landrieu said.

-Even so, Landrieu, a Democrat who leads the US Conference of Mayors, acknowledged that his city's pumps are not all up to par, the result of limited federal funding and a tight local budget.
+Even so, Landrieu acknowledged that his city's pumps are not all up to par, the result of limited federal funding and a tight local budget.
+Indeed, the six pumps that were unavailable Saturday -- plus two similar ones in farther flung parts of the city -- are still offline, said Berni, who did not know when they'd be back in action.

+"The city is urging residents in the affected area to move their vehicles to higher ground, take necessary actions to protect personal property, and stay off of roadways during rainstorms unless an emergency makes it absolutely necessary to do so," Landrieu said in a statement.

+It was the latest example of repeated equipment failures that have led to boil-water advisories and similar flooding from heavy rain since the deadly 2005 flood.

-"It's a system that was broken before (Katrina) and that was more broken after," he said.
+"It's a system that was broken before (Katrina) and that was more broken after," said Landrieu, a Democrat who leads the US Conference of Mayors, which begins its summer meeting today in New Orleans.
 Plans are in the works for about $2 billion in repairs and improvements, Landrieu added, though the sum amounts to less than a quarter of what experts have said is needed.

 "The amount of money they're talking about isn't going to come close to meeting the need, so the public can set their expectations, because you can't have something for nothing," the mayor said.